 Odyssey 18.285–302, Sourcebook

-Hélène Emeriaud is a retired teacher.
+Hélène Emeriaud is a teacher.
 A Community TA for HeroesX in v3 and v4, she enjoys being a participant in Hour 25.

 Photos: H. Emeriaud